razetime/ngn-k-tutorial/pt2.md

 | Array            |  `()` (Any empty array)
 | Dictionary       |  `()!()` (Any empty dictionary)

+Although these may seem convenient, I highly recommend that your condition always returns 0 or 1.

 To group multiple statements in an if-else, you can use a progn (lisp term), which is a bunch of statements inside square brackets:

 ```